Comprehensive Git Guide for Beginners

 git push -u origin main

-Creating a new project and push
+Create a new project from scratch

-mkdir my-project
+mkdir my-project && cd my-project

 git init